JTCyberTech/Cybersecurity-Home-Labs/Exam/CompTIA/CySA+/Mike Chapple 2.md

 What dataset would an attacker modify to perform a data poisoning attack?
 - Training dataset:  used in machine learning to build and teach the model the parameters.
 An attacker would modify the training dataset to perform a data poisoning attack.

+Which of these allows attackers to execute commands on a server through a web-based interface?
+- Web shells: Web shells allow attackers to execute commands on a server through a web-based interface.

+Alan is analyzing his web server logs and sees several strange entries that contain strings similar to "../../" in URL requests.
+What type of attack was attempted against his server?
+- Directory traversal: Navigation references like../../ can indicate attempted directory traversal attacks.
+Using this method, an attacker can move up and down the directory structure, searching for unsecured files.
+Where allowed, directory traversals can allow attackers to bypass normal access controls and view sensitive files stored on the web server.

+Which of these is not one of the OWASP Top Ten vulnerabilities?
+- Social engineering: The OWASP Top Ten is related to web security best practices for application developers.
+Social engineering is a means by which the social engineer gets someone to perform an action or disclose information.

+What condition occurs when a software package fails to release memory that it reserved for use?
+- Memory leak: A memory leak occurs when a software package fails to release memory that is reserved for use.
+This could result in resource exhaustion, and the application may fail and need a reboot.

+Which type of object must a hacker typically access to engage in a session hijacking attack?
+- Cookie: Cookies are small pieces of content that can track users between website visits and across different websites.

+Which type of attack seeks to write data to areas of memory reserved for other purposes?
+- Buffer overflow: Buffer overflow attacks seek to write data to areas of memory reserved for other purposes.